header

 Award: The winner will receive a $150 prize.
 If eligible, the winning book will be submitted by the CSN to the International Council for Canadian Studies - Conseil international d'études canadiennes for consideration for the Pierre Savard Award.

 Nomination: The competed application must be submitted to the CSN no later than 15 May.
 Nominations are to be sent to:This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Once the nomination package has been received, the CSN administrator will arrange for the required number of copies of the book (minimum of three) to be sent by the publisher to those on the CSN Selection committee.
+Once the nomination package has been received, the CSN administrator will arrange for the required number of paper copies of the book (minimum of three) to be sent by the publisher to those on the CSN Selection committee.
 The publisher will have two weeks to arrange shipment.

 A book may only be nominated once.